 This PowerShell script pulls all tenant sites and all sites owners.
 The script require app authentication with Sites.FullControl.All and Directory.Read.All permissions.
 PnP.PowerShell for PowerShell 7 is used.

-It generates two reports
+The script generates two reports

 Owners report: one user per line, include: Site Url, Title, Owner e-mail, name and type